 The Power and Input Connector is located on the back of the SMD23E2 and SMD24E2 units below the Ethernet connectors.
+The connector is a standard five pin A-coded M12 connector that is rated to IP67 when the mate is properly attached.
 Figure T1.3 shows the pin out for the Input Connector when viewed from the back of the unit.